Updated Jun 16, 2026§ For Everyday Items

 How Do You Choose the Right Key Finder?

 The most important question is which phone you use.
-AirTag 2 and Chipolo ONE Spot are iPhone-only (Apple Find My); SmartTag 2 is Samsung-only (SmartThings Find); Chipolo Pop and Pebblebee Clip 5 work on both, while Tile Pro uses its own network on both iOS and Android.
-Answering the phone question first eliminates most decision fatigue — see CNET’s best Bluetooth tracker roundup for additional context.
+AirTag 2 is iPhone-only (Apple Find My); SmartTag 2 is Samsung-only (SmartThings Find); Chipolo Pop and Pebblebee Clip 5 work on both, while Tile Pro uses its own network on both iOS and Android.
+Answering the phone question first eliminates most decision fatigue.

 Do you lose keys inside your home or outside it?
-For inside-the-house finding, alarm volume matters most, and the Chipolo ONE Spot at 120dB is the clear winner there.
+For inside-the-house finding, alarm volume matters most, and the Pebblebee Clip 5 at a rated 130dB is the loudest on this list (Chipolo Pop’s 120dB is close behind).
 For outside finding, network size and long-range tracking are what count: AirTag 2’s Find My network wins globally.

 Do you need UWB precision?
 UWB guides you to within centimeters with a directional arrow; without it, you’re navigating by signal strength and sound, which is usually enough for keys but slower in large or cluttered spaces.
 Only AirTag 2 and SmartTag 2 offer UWB on this list.
 For more on how this technology works, see our explainer on does AirTag have GPS.